An independent advisory committee is responsible for making our interventional procedures recommendations.

-Our recommendations are made by an independent advisory committee, which includes health professionals and people familiar with the issues affecting patients and carers.
+The committee includes both health professionals and people familiar with the issues that can affect patients and carers.

 This is our most positive recommendation.
 It means that there is enough evidence for doctors to consider this procedure as an option.

-Clinicians using the procedure should also collect data, for example by audit or research.
-If there is no method of data collection already available for a procedure, we publish an audit tool alongside the guidance.
+Clinicians using these procedures should collect data, either by audit or research.
+If there's no method of data collection already available, we'll publish an audit tool along with the guidance.

-We make this recommendation if the procedure is still considered to be experimental or because there are uncertainties that need to be resolved.
+We make this recommendation if a procedure is still considered to be experimental, or because of unresolved uncertainties.

 Are our recommendations mandatory?

-There is no legal requirement to comply with the recommendations we make, although it is considered best clinical practice for the NHS to do so.
-This means that if we have issued guidance recommending an interventional procedure, the NHS is not obliged to provide it.
+There's no legal requirement to follow the recommendations we make.
+But it's considered best clinical practice for the NHS to do so.
+This does mean that even if we've issued guidance recommending an interventional procedure, the NHS is not obliged to provide it.

 Our guidance does not consider how much the procedures would cost the NHS, or whether the NHS should allocate funding for them.
 These decisions are made at a local NHS level and usually on a case-by-case basis.

-The guidance both encourages doctors to consider newer procedures that they may not have otherwise used, as well as protects patients by advising on the risks and benefits of their use.
+Our guidance encourages doctors to consider newer procedures that they might not have otherwise used.
+It also protects patients by giving advice on risks and benefits.

 NICE was established in legislation as an England-only body.
-However, we have agreements with the devolved administrations so that Interventional Procedures guidance applies in Wales, Scotland and Northern Ireland.
+However, we have agreements in place that mean our interventional procedures guidance also applies in Wales, Scotland and Northern Ireland.